Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Espanjasta matkailumarkkinana.

 Traveler segments already called the agencies for their summer holidays are mainly families and couples; summer holidays.
 Nature and cultural tourism is gaining ground this summer to the "classic" sun and beach tourism in Spain.
 This could be an opportunity for Finland as a nature destination.
 The demand for luxury and wellbeing, is increasing due to the security of the exclusive, according to several travel agencies specialized in luxury and experiential travel and part of Traveler Made Network

-Summer 2020: Some tour operators started selling small groups for Lapland in summer, mainly August.
-According to AY local sales team in Spain, demand for small groups to Finland this summer has increased for the last two weeks.
+Summer 2021: Tour operators are still not very confident about selling small groups for Finland in summer, mainly August.
+This will depend on how connectivity will be restored mainly by AY.
 There is a greater interest from travel agencies to create more product to Finland; another seasons of the year such as this summer and another regions of the country.
 Tourism demand expected to start its recovery from July onwards at a domestic level until August-September.
-There could be some traffic to Finland in September–October from nature hunters and from luxury travel segment depending on whether exogenous factors are favorable to the future traveler: Safe tourist corridors between European countries, uplifting travel bans, availability of air connections and product balance: competitive pricing.
+There could be some traffic to Finland in September–October from nature hunters and from luxury travel segment depending on whether exogenous factors are favorable to the future traveler: Safe tourist corridors between European countries, uplifting travel bans, availability of air connections and product balance: competitive pricing

 The demand for the Lapland product has not stopped growing since the summer.
 Travel Agencies have been very active in the market with several campaigns promoting Lapland giving a clear message to their customers to book with confidence and giving flexibility when changing or canceling your itinerary.